 Looking for a flight to Europe?
 Not just London, but almost anywhere in Europe?
-Or even Japan?
+Or even Japan or New Zealand?
 Virgin points can probably get you there for less.

-Luckily, those points are pretty easy to earn since you can transfer from all the major banks.
-That means if you're earning points with cards like the Chase Sapphire Preferred® Card, Capital One Venture X Rewards Credit Card, or the American Express® Gold Card, you can easily transfer those points to Virgin – often with a big bonus, making these great deals even better.
+Luckily, these points are pretty easy to earn since you can transfer from all the major banks.
+So if you're earning points with cards like the *chase sapphire preferred*, *venture x*, or the *amex gold*, you can easily transfer those points to Virgin – often with a big bonus, making these great deals even better.

 - Sign Up for a Virgin Account

 - Flying Virgin Atlantic with Virgin Points: High Fees!

 - Virgin Atlantic Partners: The Best Way to Use Virgin Points